(I published this article back in 2013, but I still believe that it can bring value to many consultants.)

 Rule 1: The people who do the work are the ones who know most about where they are.

-In traditional methodologies, the project manager tries to “explain” the status of the project or initiative based on his experience.
-This in turn has the complete vision of the product.
-In the Agile mindset, a concept incorporated from the Lean techniques indicates that the people doing the work are the ones who really know where they are standing.
+In traditional methodologies, the project manager tries to “explain” the status of the project or initiative based on his/her experience.
+This person has the complete vision of the product.
+In the Agile mindset -a rule inherited from the Lean techniques- indicates that the people doing the work are the ones who really know where they are standing.